-Summer Veggie Pasta Skillet is a quick and healthy supper that uses up the bounty of summer veggies that are currently coming out of my ears!
+Summer Veggie Pasta Skillet is a quick and healthy supper that uses up the bounty of summer veggies in your fridge!

 Broccoli, cherry tomatoes, corn, yellow squash, and basil are sauteed then tossed with pasta in a light and creamy sauce.
 Satisfying, healthy, feel good food.

 Summer Veggie Pasta Skillet

 4oz uncooked short pasta like cellentani, penne, or rotini

 1 Tablespoon extra virgin olive oil